Macrometacorp/docs/docs/streams/getting-started-streams.md

 ## Full Demo File

 It's time to see streams in action!

-Replace the contents of your .js or .py file from above with the code block below.
-In your browser, open the GDN console and navigate to the 'streams' tab.
-Select your recently created stream (c8globals.streamQuickstart) to view the output of the message within the console.
+1. Replace the contents of your .js or .py file from above with the code block below.
+2. In your browser, open the GDN console and then click **Streams**.
+3. Select your recently created stream (c8globals.streamQuickstart) to view the output of the message within the console.
   - Open two terminal windows and start the program in each window
   - In one terminal, type 'r' to begin listening for messages, while in the other terminal, type 'w' to begin writing messages
   - Upon each write, you should see the message received in the 2nd terminal window, as well as the message displayed in the GDN console output